-Rent: the payments made to lease the services of land, apartments, equipment, or some other durable assets.
+Rent refers to payments made to lease the services of land, apartments, equipment, or other durable assets.

-Economic Rent: The difference between the payments made to a factor of production and the minimum amount that must be spent to obtain the use of that factor.
+Economic Rent is the difference between the payments made to a factor of production and the minimum amount that must be spent to obtain the use of that factor.